Learning Self-Growth Maps for Fast and Accurate Imbalanced Streaming Data Clustering: Experiments

 \subsection{Experimental Settings}

-Ten datasets including four synthetic and six real datasets with varying sizes, dimensions, and distribution types.
-Their statistical details are provided in Table~\ref{tab:datasets}.
-For the synthetic datasets, banana and Lithuanian are generated using PRTools \cite{Duin} with thickness parameter set at $0.4$ and choose ''non-spherical clusters''. ids2 and gaussian \cite{liang} are synthesized by applying a mixture of bivariate Gaussian density functions with custom scales in the order of one million, resulting in spherical clustering.
-All real datasets are found in the UCI Machine Learning Repository\footnote{\url{https://archive.ics.uci.edu}} .
-Min-max normalization is adopted to pre-process each feature to be with the identical value domain $[0,1]$.
+Eleven datasets, including two synthetic and nine real datasets with varying sizes, dimensions, and distribution types, are utilized for the experiments.
+Their statistics are provided in Table~\ref{tab:datasets}.
+ID and GA \cite{liang} are synthesized by applying a mixture of bivariate Gaussian density functions~\cite{lu2019self}.
+All real datasets are obtained from the UCI Machine Learning Repository \cite{kelly2021uci}.
+Min-max normalization is adopted to pre-process each feature into the identical value domain $[0,1]$.

-We have designed a data generation method to validate the ISDC problem, which can comprehensively generate imbalanced data chunks.
-A selected dataset serves as the basis for generating data chunks using a Two-Layer Random Sampling method (TLRS), where the two layers involve random sampling for the number of clusters and the Imbalanced Ratio.
-The specific algorithmic procedure is described in Algorithm~\ref{A2}.
-By repeating this algorithm $t$ times, we obtain a total of $t$ data chunks.
-Generating data chunks in this manner ensures the rationality of data distribution while attempting to include the imbalanced states of all streaming data as comprehensively as possible.
-This approach enhances the diversity of experimental data, allowing a better evaluation of algorithm performance under various imbalanced scenarios.
+A streaming data chunk generation algorithm named Two-Layer Random Sampling (TLRS) described in Algorithm~\ref{ATLRS} is designed to more realistically validate the performance of clustering methods on the ISDC problem.
+A selected dataset serves as the basis for generating data chunks.
+Through controlling the imbalance ratio and number of imbalanced clusters, TLRS can generate arbitrary-sized data chunks with $k^*$ imbalanced clusters to include various imbalance states of streaming data while preserving the original data distribution.
+The TLRS serves to enhance the diversity of experimental data, allowing a more convincing ISDC performance evaluation under various imbalanced scenarios.